cptMoonDog/moon-dog-technologies/README.md

 Standalone Operation
 ====================
 The `runprogram.ks` system is being depreciated.
 The prefered system should now be to launch the kernel in interactive mode.
 I am calling the system ISH, for "Interactive SHell".
-Should fit well with the Kerbal ethic.
+Should fit well with the Kerbal mood.
 To launch the system invoke the following command in the kOS window:

     runpath("0:/lib/core/kernel.ks", true).